Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Set Default SharePoint Site Group
 ----------------------------------

 Configure default groups for a site with the help of Microsoft Flow.
-It is alternative of the permsetup.aspx page in SharePoint UI.
+It is alternative of the :code:`<site URL>/_layouts/15/permsetup.aspx` page in SharePoint UI.

 .. rubric:: Input Parameters